wso2-attic/asgardeo-auth-angular-sdk/README.md

 ### state$

-Authenticated state of the user than is exposed as an Observable.
+Authenticated state of the user that is exposed as an `Observable`.
 You can subscribe to `this.auth.state$` end extract the [attributes exposed by the SDK](#authstateinterface).

 ```typescript